ankithads/imageDownloader/README.md

 # imageDownloader
-Python program to download the images from given url
+This is a python program to download the images from given url

+How to Execute:
+python scrapeImage.py